 "The pousadas were absolutely fantastic - a highlight of the trip."

 - M.M., California

 “The wildflowers were unreal, the rolling hills a delight, the pousadas just magnificent, and our guides, well, they simply rocked.”

 “A gorgeous region!
 Experiencing the Alentejo by bike is the best way to do it—it matches the pace of life there.”

 “An absolutely wonderful immersion into the life of the Portuguese countryside.
 The fields of purple and yellow flowers were too lovely to be imagined.”

 – J.T., North Carolina

-- 7 nights accommodations in historic manor houses, restored monasteries, and a former 14th-century fortress (double occupancy, private bath)
+- 5 nights accommodations in historic manor houses, a former convent, a 14th-century fortress, and an inviting village inn (double occupancy, private bath)

-- 6 dinners with wine, 2 picnic lunches, and all breakfasts
+- 4 dinners with wine, 2 picnics, farewell lunch, and all breakfasts

 - Use of a top-quality 27- speed Marin hybrid bicycle